 - PEO01.
-Demonstrate strategic knowledge of finance that can be used in analysis and business decision-making - PEO01.
 Manage information technology, data-driven environments and autonomous intelligent systems - PEO02.
 Develop policies and procedures for approval by executive officials to ensure adherence to best practice in information technology, data management and governance, including data security and privacy aspects - PEO03.
 Evaluate current and emerging data collection and analysis tools to optimize business processes and fuel data-driven decisions to ensure businesses sustainability and growth - PEO04.
 Design digital transformation processes and systems that transform businesses and society and shape the future for the better by adhering to strict ethical principles - PEO05.
 Engage in lifelong learning, professional development and ethical practices